 The “nose job” is one of the most-requested cosmetic surgeries—and for good reason.
 Due to the nose’s placement in the center of the face, it’s one of the first things people notice about you—and changing it can be one of an effective way to enhance your appearance or correct an issue from an accident.
 We’re constantly asked “how to prepare for nose surgery”

 In fact, nose job requests have become even more common as of late, with the sudden celebrity of Meghan Markle prompting numerous requests for more “royal” features.
 But what should prospective patients know about getting a nose job?
 How can they properly prepare for the surgery, which is technically called rhinoplasty?
-And, what should they anticipate about the recovery process?
+And, what should they anticipate with the rhinoplasty surgery recovery process?

 Watch as Dr. Stephan Finical, a member of the Rhinoplasty Society and renowned for his skill in achieving natural, symmetrical nose surgery results, answers all of the above questions on this segment of Good Day Charlotte, Fox 46.

 Should I Get A Nose Job (Rhinoplasty Surgery)?

 First and foremost, it’s important to have the proper expectations.
 Simply having a Meghan Markle nose job is not going to make you look exactly like Meghan Markle; with that said, a skilled cosmetic surgeon can help you soften your features and achieve a new look that’s right for you.

 One way you can communicate your wishes to the plastic surgeon is to bring some photographs, displaying the kind of nose you want—whether it’s Meghan Markle or some other celebrity.
 This is a great start in how to prepare for a nose surgery.
 Your cosmetic surgeon can then get a sense of what you’re looking to change, and provide you with a realistic assessment of what he or she can do for you.